 To get your dose of art and culture, head to the North Terrace – to visit the world-renowned Art Gallery of South Australia.
 The Art Gallery hosts approx. 47,000 pieces from across the world – including a priceless collection of Aboriginal Art.
 The exhibits are beautifully presented to engage the viewers.
 The staff’s super friendly and knowledgeable too.
 And if all that art-viewing built an appetite, there’s a chic little café you can grab a snack from inside the Art Gallery.

-Taste fresh local flavours in the Adelaide Central Market
+Taste Fresh local flavours at the Adelaide Central Market

 Go on a Shopping Spree at the Rundle Mall

-Many would agree that this is the main precinct for shopping in Adelaide.
-From upscale stores to more quirky restaurants and boutique shops, you have a massive space to go shopping – if that’s your aim.
-Located in the middle of the city, you’ll find street arts and performances, bronze pig statues and unique sculptures, numerous heritage buildings like the Adelaide Arcade as you tour around.
+Many would agree that Rundle Mall is the main precinct for shopping in Adelaide.
+From upscale stores to more quirky restaurants and boutique shops, choices are endless.
+Located in the middle of the city, you’ll find street art, bronze pig statues, unique sculptures, and numerous heritage buildings like the Adelaide Arcade as you tour around.
 A real variety of cuisines to choose from and enjoy too.
 Definitely worth checking out!

 Go Wild Dolphin Watching in the Glenelg Beach